-Although Jon Sasser grew up on a Union County farm, he cut his teeth litigating cases for a prestigious Park Avenue law firm.
-Jon primarily represents businesses involved in complex corporate disputes.
+Jon Sasser grew up on a Union County farm and learned to practice law on Park Avenue.
+He primarily represents businesses involved in complex corporate disputes.
 His clients include Fortune 500 companies spanning a wide range of industries, including chemistry, petroleum, banking, pharmaceuticals, telecommunications, securities, and media.
 Jon has also taken the reins of cases involving individuals and charitable organizations facing unique legal challenges.
-He has represented an NFL head coach, death row inmates, high school journalists, public officials, hip-hop musicians, the ACLU, PETA, and the Police Benevolent Association, among others.
+He has represented an NFL head coach, death row inmates, high school journalists, public officials, hip-hop musicians, the ACLU, and PETA,, among others.

 Jon takes on the most interesting, challenging, and sometimes bizarre cases.
 He believes that everyone is entitled to their day in court and to the services of a lawyer who will fight relentlessly on their behalf.
 Given his unique and occasionally sensational cases, Jon’s cases have often been covered by the media, including The New York Times, The Washington Post, The Times of London, The ABA Journal, The American Lawyer, The National Law Journal, and other media outlets.